DinoChiesa/dotnet-xslt-service/README.md

 each of the subdirectories.

-There's a [sendOne.sh](./sendOne.sh) script that can help you; it selects a random file and sends it to the service with a curl command.
+There's a [sendOne.sh](./sendOne.sh) script that can help you; it selects a random file and prints it out, before sending it to the service with a curl command.
+It then prints the response.

 To use it:
 ```sh